top of page

 Level 1: Reactive Reporting

-At this level, reporting is entirely manual and backward-looking.
-Campaign results are assembled weekly or monthly through manual exports from Marketo, Salesforce, or Google Ads.
+Analytics at this level is manual and backward looking.
+Marketing reports are produced weekly or monthly through manual exports from Marketo, Salesforce, and Google Ads.
 There is no single source of truth.
 Data lives in spreadsheets.
-The time required to produce a report is measured in days, not minutes.
-Most organizations at Level 1 don't know it because they've normalized the pain.
+Report production is measured in days.
+The team is operating in response to what happened rather than informing what should happen next.

 Level 2: Operational Dashboards